Dziemborowicz/Hourglass-New/FAQ.md

 - `tomorrow 2 pm` - count down until 2 pm tomorrow
 - `2 pm tomorrow` - count down until 2 pm tomorrow

-## How do I start a second timer with Hourglass?
+## How do I start a second timer with the Hourglass?

 Right-click on any empty space in the timer window and select **New timer**.